 Be polite, but do not admit fault

 Utah automotive accidents can be hectic and stressful events.
 It is easy to get upset, especially when there are damages or injuries.
 Despite the urge to let your emotions run free, it is best to maintain a calm and polite composure.
 Stay polite and first try to ensure everyone is ok.
 Do not apologize, even if you think it was your fault.
 Do not take out your frustration on the other driver.
 Arguing about fault is not productive.
 There are legal tools to compensate you for damages and injuries depending on the situation.
-The best thing you can do is contact an injury attorney.
+The best thing you can do is contact a Utah personal injury attorney.

 Exchange information with other drivers, passengers, and witnesses

 Be sure to get the name of every driver involved in the accident, along with the driver’s insurance company and policy number.
 You will also want to collect information on the vehicles involved such as the make, model, year, color, license plate number, and even the VINs.
 You are not required to give out your address to the other driver or let anyone photograph your driver’s license or registration.
+If all individuals and vehicles are from Utah it will be a lot easier, but it’s especially important to gather driver and vehicle information if parties are from out of state.

 These details will be required to file an insurance claim.
 When you initiate an auto claim through your own insurance, they will need to know which car insurance company the other driver has in order to resolve the collision claim.
 Even if the damage seems minor, or if you do not feel injured, collect the basic information in case injuries present themselves later.
 Whiplash is a common occurrence with rear-end collisions and fender benders.
 Don’t wait till the pain sets in to realize you should have retrieved the other driver’s insurance information.

 Once you’ve exchanged information with the other party or driver, you will want to record what happened from your perspective in order to file your claims.
 The best way to do this is to take pictures of the accident and damages to each vehicle.
 Most people have smartphones with cameras that can take high-resolution pictures.
 Start with the damages to your car and then photograph the other cars or property involved.
-Also, take pictures of the location where the crash occurred and what contributed to the accident, such as road hazards, lane changes, street signs, etc.
+Also, take pictures of the location where the crash occurred and what contributed to the accident, such as road hazards, lane changes, street signs, etc. Utah is infamous for terrible road conditions and poor drivers.
+Take note of any factors that may have added to the possibility of a Uta car accident.

 Note important factors